 - Normal colour vision

 Home Affairs Uniformed Services (HUS) Direct-Entry Inspector

 You will undergo nine months of basic training (residential) at the Home Team Academy to learn the criminal penal code, criminal laws, investigation techniques, self-defence tactics and weapons handling.
-The training also includes an overseas leadership
+The training also includes an overseas leadership training programme.

 You are required to sign a two-year training bond, which will commence after the nine months of basic training.
 Should you terminate your service during the training or within the two-year bond period, you will be required to pay a financial penalty.

-Before you take on the role of leading a team, you will undergo a foundation 1.5-year posting to the Enforcement Division and Investigation Division to learn the role a Narcotics Officer.
+Before you take on the role of leading a team, you will undergo a 1.5-year foundation posting to the Enforcement Division and Investigation Division to learn the role of a Narcotics Officer.
 During this time, you will also attend courses/training designed to further equip you with the necessary skills and knowledge to carry out your duties effectively.

 - Annual study leave of 12 days (subject to approval)